lamhq/tech-notes/pages/software-engineering/design/ood/design-principles/strive-for-loose-coupling.md

 ## Loose Coupling

-A loosely coupled object doesn’t know or care too much about the details of another object.
+A loosely coupled object doesn't know or care too much about the details of another object.

 By not knowing too much about other objects, we can create designs that can handle change better.